-If you think you may be suffering from SAD, talk to your health care provider or a mental health specialist about your concerns.
-They may have you fill out specific questionnaires to determine if your symptoms meet the criteria for SAD.
+If you or someone you know is showing symptoms of SAD, talk to a health care provider or a mental health specialist about your concerns.
+They may have you fill out a questionnaire to determine if your symptoms meet the criteria for SAD.

 To be diagnosed with SAD, a person must meet the following criteria:

-- They must have symptoms of major depression or the more specific symptoms listed above.
+- They have the symptoms of depression or the more specific symptoms of winter- or summer-pattern SAD listed above.

-- The depressive episodes must occur during specific seasons (i.e., only during the winter months or the summer months) for at least 2 consecutive years.
-However, not all people with SAD do experience symptoms every year.
+- Their depressive episodes occur during specific seasons (winter or summer) for at least 2 consecutive years.
+However, not all people with SAD experience symptoms every year.

-- The episodes must be much more frequent than other depressive episodes that the person may have had at other times of the year during their lifetime.
+- Their depressive episodes during the specific season are more frequent than depressive episodes experienced at other times of the year.

 Who develops SAD?

-SAD is more common in people with major depressive disorder or bipolar disorder, especially bipolar II disorder, which is associated with recurrent depressive and hypomanic episodes (less severe than the full-blown manic episodes typical of bipolar I disorder).
-Additionally, people with SAD tend to have other mental disorders, such as attention-deficit/hyperactivity disorder, an eating disorder, an anxiety disorder, or panic disorder.
-Learn more about these disorders by visiting the NIMH Mental Health Information page.
+SAD is more common in people with depression or bipolar disorder, especially bipolar II disorder, which involves repeated depressive episodes and hypomanic episodes (less severe than the typical manic episodes of bipolar I disorder).
+Additionally, people with SAD tend to have other mental disorders, such as attention-deficit/hyperactivity disorder, eating disorder, anxiety disorder, or panic disorder.
+Learn more about these disorders.

-SAD sometimes runs in families.
-SAD is more common in people who have relatives with other mental illnesses, such as major depression or schizophrenia.
+SAD sometimes runs in families and may be more common in people who have relatives with other mental illnesses, such as depression or schizophrenia.

 What causes SAD?

-Scientists do not fully understand what causes SAD.
-Research indicates that people with SAD may have reduced activity of the brain chemical (neurotransmitter) serotonin, which helps regulate mood.
-Research also suggests that sunlight controls the levels of molecules that help maintain normal serotonin levels, but in people with SAD, this regulation does not function properly, resulting in decreased serotonin levels in the winter.
+Studies indicate that people with SAD, especially winter-pattern SAD, have reduced levels of the brain chemical serotonin, which helps regulate mood.
+Research also suggests that sunlight affects levels of molecules that help maintain normal serotonin levels.
+Shorter daylight hours may prevent these molecules from functioning properly, contributing to decreased serotonin levels in the winter.

-Both serotonin and melatonin help maintain the body’s daily rhythm that is tied to the seasonal night-day cycle.
-In people with SAD, the changes in serotonin and melatonin levels disrupt the normal daily rhythms.
-As a result, they can no longer adjust to the seasonal changes in day length, leading to sleep, mood, and behavior changes.
+Both serotonin and melatonin help maintain the body’s daily rhythm tied to the seasonal night−day cycle.
+In people with SAD, changes in serotonin and melatonin disrupt normal daily rhythms.
+As a result, they can no longer adjust to seasonal changes in day length, leading to sleep, mood, and behavior changes.

-Negative thoughts and feelings about the winter and its associated limitations and stresses are common among people with SAD (as well as others).
-It is unclear whether these are "causes" or "effects" of the mood disorder, but they can be a useful focus of treatment.
+Negative thoughts and feelings about the winter or summer and its associated limitations and stresses are also common among people with SAD (as well as others).
+It is unclear, however, whether these thoughts are causes or effects of the mood disorder, but they can be a useful focus of treatment.

 How is SAD treated?

-Treatments are available that can help many people with SAD.
-They fall into four main categories that may be used alone or in combination:
+Treatments are available to help people with SAD.
+They fall into four main categories that can be used alone or in combination:

 - Light therapy